Introduction

 So let’s return to our original question: “Does an LLM have fundamental randomness in it?”
 The answer, as I said at the beginning, is “No, but also Yes.”

 No: There’s nothing inherently more random in LLMs than in other programs.
 Everything is deterministic in principle.
 Sampling uses pseudo-randomness (our old friend, the book of random numbers).
-Batch effects are just computational artifacts—different paths through the same deterministic system.
+Serving-stack effects are just computational artifacts—different paths through the same deterministic system.

 … and the Bigger Source of Unpredictability

-Understanding this bigger source of unpredictability – how LLMs generalize, where they fail, and what we can do about it – is the goal of the next article (Part 2).
+Understanding this bigger source of unpredictability – how LLMs generalize, where they fail, and what we can do about it – is the goal of the next article: Part 2.